Readek/RoA-Stream-Tool/README.md

 ## Other stuff...
 Do you want to customize something?
 Do you need some OBS tips and tricks for a RoA stream? **Please, go to the [wiki](https://github.com/Readek/RoA-Stream-Control/wiki)**!

+Do you want to adapt this project to another game but can't figure out how to?
+Lucky for you, I'm open for commisions!
+Contact me on twitter [@Readeku](https://twitter.com/Readeku) or on Discord `Readek#5869`!.

 ---